Hermann von Mallinckrodt: Biography

 Mallinckrodt was an unrivaled parliamentarian.
 "Never", to repeat the words of a colleague, "was so much force and dignity, energy and learning, strength of character and prudence, piety and vigor, united in one person as in Hermann von Mallinckrodt."
-Distinguished and dignified in appearance, as tactful as he was winning in society, clear in his thoughts, honorable in his dealings, of spotless life, and moreover a strong and highly cultivated mind, a mature and grave, though good-natured and friendly, character, and an orator who carried his audience with him by his force, lucidity, and fire—with all this he could not but be eminent in every sphere upon which he entered.
+Distinguished and dignified in appearance, as tactful as he was winning in society, clear in his thoughts, honorable in his dealings, of spotless life, and moreover a strong and highly cultivated mind, a mature and grave, though good-natured and friendly, character, and an orator who carried his audience with him by his force, lucidity, and fire — with all this he could not but be eminent in every sphere upon which he entered.
 Whatever he believed to be right, that he advocated with all his power; and he won the esteem of even his most determined opponents.
 Even Herr Falk, the Minister of Worship, with whom he had often enough been in conflict, called him "the most honorable member of the Centre Party, a man who had only lived and fought for his convictions."
 And the president of the Prussian Diet, von Bennigsen, also a vigorous antagonist, said: "In spite of his resolute party attitude, he succeeded in gaining and retaining not only the confidence of his political friends, but also the high regard of his political opponents."

 While he was always an energetic orator, willingly listened to, he rose to the height of his eloquence in the Kulturkampf.
 Mallinckrodt took the leading part in the defense of the Catholic Church, to which he was highly devoted.
-Windthorst's sparkling wit and Reichensperger's Ciceronian swing he had not.
+Windthorst's sparkling wit and August Reichensperger's Ciceronian swing he had not.
 His speeches, on the other hand, are distinguished by a full command of the subject, lucidity of form, and strictly logical argument.
-Reichensperger said of him that in a parliamentary career of forty years he had never known a parliamentarian as serious and conscientious in the preparation of his speeches as Mallinckrodt.
+Reichensperger said of him that in a parliamentary career of forty years, he had never known a parliamentarian as serious and conscientious in the preparation of his speeches as Mallinckrodt.
 The keen force of his words was lauded by his opponents.
-He spoke for the last time on 19 May 1874, and concluded with the poetical words: Per crucem ad lucem ("Through the cross to light").
+He spoke for the last time on 19 May 1874, and concluded with the poetical words: Per crucem ad lucem (Through the cross to light).
 Death carried him away only a few days after.
-During all the years of his parliamentary career hardly a bill of leading importance had been considered without his taking a distinguished part in the debate.
+During all the years of his parliamentary career, hardly a bill of leading importance had been considered without his taking a distinguished part in the debate.

-Mallinckrodt had seven children together with his first wife, Elizabeth (née von Bernhard), of whom two died young; his second wife, her half-sister had but three months of married life with him, and when his children had grown up, she became a religious.
+Mallinckrodt had seven children together with his first wife, Elizabeth (née von Bernhard), of whom two died young; his second wife, her half-sister, had but three months of married life with him, and when his children had grown up, she became a religious.

-His sister, Pauline von Mallinckrodt, was the foundress of the Sisters of Christian Charity.
+His sister, Pauline Mallinckrodt, was the foundress of the Sisters of Christian Charity.